-- responsibilities if the incident is a forest or wildland fire.
-If public fire service organizations are involved they will support the Forestry Commission by protecting structures and property as assigned and will provide a liaison officer to the incident command staff. - D. Municipal governments and fire districts are responsible for providing fire prevention and suppression services within their incorporated areas.
-ESF-4 will provide assistance when requested. - E. County, city, towns and other fire protection organizations are responsible for requesting support through the Colleton County EOC via the Colleton County Fire-Rescue Chief or county Emergency Management Department when a fire hazard, fire incident, or disaster exceeds local capabilities.
+- D. Municipal governments and fire districts are responsible for providing fire prevention and suppression services within their incorporated areas.
+ESF-4 will provide assistance when requested. - E. County, city, towns and other fire protection organizations are responsible for requesting support through the Colleton County EOC via the Colleton County Fire-Rescue Chief when a fire hazard, fire incident, or disaster exceeds local capabilities.
 Additional assistance may be state agencies, private companies, and cooperating industries.
-Based on known or projected threats, imminent hazards or predicted disasters that may require additional resources, ESF-4 may mobilize resources and stage them at designated locations in a condition to respond if assistance is requested. - F. The Colleton County Fire Rescue Chief has overall responsibility for the coordination of fire resources, including strike teams and task force operations, during emergencies. - G. ESF-4 will assist in establishing staging areas and coordination of assigned resources to an incident or a staging area. - H. State forces used in support of this ESF will be committed on a mission type basis when requested and in accordance with the South Carolina Emergency Operations Plan.
+Based on known or projected threats, imminent hazards or predicted disasters that may require additional resources, ESF-4 may mobilize resources and stage them at designated locations in a condition to respond if assistance is requested. - F. The Colleton County Fire-Rescue Chief has overall responsibility for the coordination of fire resources, including strike teams and task force operations, during emergencies. - G. ESF-4 will assist in establishing staging areas and coordination of assigned resources to an incident or a staging area. - H. State forces used in support of this ESF will be committed on a mission type basis when requested and in accordance with the South Carolina Emergency Operations Plan.
 The Firefighter Mobilization Act of 2000 mobilizes fire and rescue services statewide to respond to any type of emergency that requires additional resources.
-Once local mutual aid resources are exhausted, ESF-4 will use the mobilization plan to obtain additional fire resources, as needed. - Ensure all ESF-4 personnel integrate NIMS principles in all planning.
+Once local mutual aid resources are exhausted, ESF-4 will use the mobilization plan to obtain additional fire resources, as needed. - I. Ensure all ESF-4 personnel integrate NIMS principles in all planning.
 As a minimum, primary action officers for all ESF-4 agencies will complete FEMA's NIMS Awareness Course, or an equivalent course. - IV.
 ESF ACTIONS The following actions are common to all fire departments during the three phases listed below: - A. Preparedness/Mitigation - 1.
 Develop plans to implement this ESF. - 2.
 Identify, train, and assign personnel to radiological monitoring and HAZMAT decontamination teams, as requested. - 3.
-Maintain agreements and working relationships with supporting agencies/departments. - Upon notification that a disaster is imminent or that a threat of a disaster exists, establish communications with the EOC or incident CP as applicable. - 5.
+Maintain agreements and working relationships with supporting agencies/departments. - 4.
+Upon notification that a disaster is imminent or that a threat of a disaster exists, establish communications with the EOC or incident CP as applicable. - 5.
 Keep all Fire Service personnel on alert and informed of hazardous situations. - 6.
-Monitor weather and hazardous conditions that contribute to increased fire danger.

-- 7. Based on hazardous conditions, conduct fire prevention and education activities for the public. - 8.
+Monitor weather and hazardous conditions that contribute to increased fire danger. - 7.
+Based on hazardous conditions, conduct fire prevention and education activities for the public. - 8.
 Maintain current inventories of fire service facilities, equipment, and personnel throughout the county.